yogikortisa/markdown-cv/index.md

 `2013-present`
 **Cyber Security Educator**, *edu.hackerotodidak.com, superprof.co.id, private*

-Provide private online courses about IT security and practical ethical hacking on various platform like edu.hackerotodidak.com and superprof.co.id.
-Keynote speaker about IT security at the national event, IT community, local police department, State Polytechnic of Batam, Vocational High Schools, and more.
+Offering private online courses on IT security and practical ethical hacking through various platforms such as edu.hackerotodidak.com and superprof.co.id.
+Deliver keynote speeches on IT security at national events, IT community gatherings, local police departments, colleges, high schools, and more.

 `2023`
 **Cyber Security Instructor**, *polibatam.ac.id*